Mexican Guardsmen Break Up Migrant Caravan Along Highway

 Jose Luis Morales, a Salvadoran de facto spokesman for the caravan, said the migrants wanted to negotiate to be allowed to pass peacefully.

-The migrants halted late in the morning on the roadside about 6 miles (10 kilometers) north of the river border city of Ciudad Hidalgo, and a few miles (kilometers) of where a large deployment of security forces was waiting.
+The migrants halted late in the morning on the roadside about 6 miles (10 kilometers) north of the river border city of Ciudad Hidalgo, and a few miles (kilometers) fromwhere a large deployment of security forces was waiting.

 Federal officials arrived and began negotiating with Morales.